francomar12/mssql-data-of-trips/README.md

     - data_trips_stg_schema.sql (script for creating the stg schema
     - stg_datatrips.sql (script for creating datatrips table on the stg schema)

+Status Notification

+To avoid the use of a polling solution and have knowledge about how many record were processed with the process, the solution is uses the functionality of Database Mail incorporated in SQL Server.

+  /main/conf/mail

 Scalability

 SQL Server has some specifications about capacity.
 Check this article related to